 The pathophysiology of cardiogenic shock is complex and not fully understood.
 Ischemia to the myocardium causes derangement to both systolic and diastolic left ventricular function, resulting in a profound depression of myocardial contractility.
-This, in turn, leads to a potentially catastrophic and vicious spiral of reduced cardiac output and low blood pressure perpetuating further coronary ischemia and impairment of contractility.
+This, in turn, leads to a potentially catastrophic and vicious spiral of reduced cardiac output and low blood pressure, perpetuating further coronary ischemia and impairment of contractility.
 Several physiologic compensatory processes ensue.
 These include:

 These compensatory mechanisms are subsequently counteracted by pathologic vasodilation that occurs from the release of potent systemic inflammatory markers such as interleukin-1, tumor necrosis factor a, and interleukin-6.
 Additionally, higher levels of nitric oxide and peroxynitrite are released, which also contribute to pathologic vasodilation and are known to be cardiotoxic.
-Unless interrupted by adequate treatment measures, this self-perpetuating cycle leads to global hypoperfusion and the inability effectively meet the metabolic demands of the tissues, progressing to multiorgan failure and eventually death.
+Unless interrupted by adequate treatment measures, this self-perpetuating cycle leads to global hypoperfusion and the inability to effectively meet the metabolic demands of the tissues, progressing to multiorgan failure and eventually death.

 The presenting symptoms of cardiogenic shock are variable.
-The most common clinical manifestations of shock such as hypotension, altered mental status, oliguria and cold, clammy skin can be seen in patients with cardiogenic shock.
+The most common clinical manifestations of shock, such as hypotension, altered mental status, oliguria, and cold, clammy skin, can be seen in patients with cardiogenic shock.

-History plays a very important role in understanding the etiology of the shock and thus helps in the management of the cardiogenic shock.
+History plays a very important role in understanding the etiology of the shock and thus helps in the management of cardiogenic shock.